-13. Following his development of groundbreaking electronic data distribution systems for Reuters, Dr. Nagel used his insights to develop the secure communications technologies that are used today by Check Point and many of the world's largest corporations without attribution or compensation.
+12. Following his development of groundbreaking electronic data distribution systems for Reuters, Dr. Nagel used his insights to develop the secure communications technologies that

-7 In addition to his work in private industry, Dr. Nagel served as a consultant to the Defense Advanced Research Projects Agency ("DARPA"), responsible for the development of emerging technologies used by the U.S. Department of Defense.
-Dr. Nagel was a designer of the Navy's Tactical Air Navigation System ("TACAN") and assisted in the development of the nuclear reactor that powers the Navy's Seawolf class of nuclear submarines.
+&lt;sup>7 In addition to his work in private industry, Dr. Nagel served as a consultant to the Defense Advanced Research Projects Agency ("DARPA"), responsible for the development of emerging technologies used by the U.S. Department of Defense.
+Dr. Nagel was a designer of the Navy's Tactical Air Navigation System ("TAGemaltoN") and assisted in the development of the nuclear reactor that powers the Navy's Seawolf class of nuclear submarines.
 Dr. Nagel was also the developer of the Hot Well Liquid Level Control system that is a part of the control system of the nuclear power plant aboard the Seawolf, Defender and other submarines.

-8 See Rick Tetzeli, et al., Fortune Checks Out 25 Cool Companies For Products, Ideas, And Investments, FORTUNE MAGAZINE, July 11, 1994.
+&lt;sup>8 See Rick Tetzeli, et al., Fortune Checks Out 25 Cool Companies For Products, Ideas, And Investments, FORTUNE MAGAZINE (July 11, 1994).